github/developer.github.com/content/v3/orgs.md

 ## List User Organizations

-List all public organizations for an unauthenticated user.
-Lists private *and* public organizations for authenticated users.
+List all [public memberships](https://help.github.com/articles/publicizing-or-concealing-organization-membership) in organizations for an unauthenticated user.
+Lists both hidden and public memberships in organizations for authenticated users.

     GET /users/:username/orgs

-List public and private organizations for the authenticated user.
+List both hidden and public memberships in organizations for the currently authenticated user.

     GET /user/orgs